 The American Society of Pharmacognosy (ASP) is one of the leading societies in the world devoted to the field of “natural products”, and encompasses a broad array of topics (chemistry, biology, microbiology, ecology, drug discovery) that are used as tools to study living systems in the natural world.
 We are working to address inequities that face marginalized communities in the pursuit of graduate school and professional careers in the natural product sciences.

 Eligibility.
 ASP summer research fellowships are open to students who identify as Black, Indigenous, and/or Latinx (BIL).
-Students should be enrolled in an undergraduate program (full-time status preferred) at a college or university in the United States (including Puerto Rico and other US territories), and be majoring in chemistry, biochemistry, biology, or a biomedical science field.
-The student must agree to devote 40 hours per week to research for 2.5 months.
+Students should be enrolled in an undergraduate program (full-time status preferred) at a college or university in the United States (including Puerto Rico and other US territories), and be majoring in chemistry, biochemistry, biology, botany, or a biomedical science field.
+The student must agree to devote 40 hours per week to research for at least 2.5 months.
 We recognize the interconnectedness of social categorizations such as race, class, and gender, and will seek particularly to support applicants who may be disadvantaged as a result of intersectionality; for example BIL students who are also women, economically disadvantaged, or LGBTQIA+.

 Step 1.
 Choose a Mentor

 “The American Society of Pharmacognosy is sponsoring a summer research fellowship program for Black, Indigenous, and Latinx students to engage in research in the natural product sciences (the ASP would provide my full summer salary).
 A link to program details is here.
 [State why you are interested in their potential research program].
 Would you consider sponsoring my application for a position in your laboratory this summer?
-A brief mentor statement is required.
-Additionally, I would be happy to meet with you prior to your sponsorship to discuss your research and my potential fit in your program.”
+If so, I will need a brief mentor statement from you to submit to the ASP SRF program.
+Additionally, I would like to meet with you prior to your commitment to sponsor my application to discuss your research and my potential fit in your program.”

 Answer all questions on the form.

-3. Transcripts and Résumé
+Step 3.
+Upload Transcripts and Résumé

-5. Letter(s) of Recommendation - https://asph.memberclicks.net/asp-srf-recommendation-form
+Step 5.
+Ask for Letter(s) of Recommendation

-If you have any questions please reach out to email@example.com.
+If you have any questions, please reach out to email@example.com.